crisn2blink/sql-eda-bike-project/README.md

 This project is licensed under the \[MIT License\] (LICENSE).
 You are free to use, modify and share this project with proper attribution.

 ## About Me

 Hi!
 I'm **Cristian Cervantes**.
 I'm a developing business analyst and yoga practitioner on a mission to share knowledge while simultaneously learning.
+## About Me

+Hi!
+I'm **Cristian Cervantes**.
+I'm a developing business analyst and yoga practitioner on a mission to share knowledge while simultaneously learning.